-General information
+1. General information

-These financial statements are the consolidated financial statements of the Securities and Exchange Commission ("the Commission" or "SEC") and its subsidiaries (hereafter referred to as 'the Group') for the year ended 31 December 2016.
+These financial statements are the consolidated and separate financial statements of the Securities and Exchange Commission ("the Commission" or "SEC") and its subsidiaries (hereafter referred to as 'the Group') for the year ended 31 December 2017.

 The Commission was established under the Securities and Exchange Commission Act (No. 71) of 1979 as amended by the Investments and Securities Act (ISA) No.29 of 2007.

-The principal activities of the Commission includes the following: registering and regulating securities exchanges, reviewing and approving mergers and all forms of business combinations and protecting the integrity of the capital market.
+The principal activities of the Commission include the following:

+- registering and regulating securities exchanges - reviewing and approving mergers and all forms of business combinations and protecting the integrity of the capital market.